 The gold coin is minted in five different sizes.
 You can get the Philharmonic regular in the size of 1/25 ounce (1.24 grams), up to 1/1 ounce (31.1 grams).

 Since it is always traded close to the gold price, it is ideal as an investment coin, but is also very popular as a gift.
 Probably also because you can choose which coin - and thus which value - you want to give as a gift for a particular occasion.
 Because giving gold as a gift means giving lasting values.

-When you buy the Vienna Philharmonic, you are investing money in gold.
+When you buy the Vienna Philharmonic , you invest money in gold.
 For hundreds of years, gold has proven to be a stable form of investment.
-We recommend that you invest 10-20% of your assets in gold over the long term because it offers its owner security and independence in economically difficult times.
+We recommend that you invest 10-20% of your assets in gold in the long term because it offers its owner security and independence in difficult economic times.
 What exactly does this mean?
 Gold is particularly valuable when other forms of investment, especially paper assets such as the euro, lose value.

-All Philharmonic coins, whether made of gold, silver or platinum, have always been adorned with the same motif designed by engraver Thomas Pesendorfer.
-On one side, some instruments of the famous Viennese orchestra are depicted: a horn, a bassoon, a harp, and in the center a cello flanked by a viola and a violin on the left and right, respectively.
-On the reverse side, the organ from the Golden Hall of the Vienna Musikverein can be found again.
+All Vienna Philharmonic coins, whether made of gold, silver or platinum, have always been adorned with the same motif designed by engraver Thomas Pesendorfer.
+On one side, some instruments of the famous Viennese orchestra are depicted: a horn, a bassoon, a harp and, in the center, a cello flanked by a viola and a violin on the left and right, respectively.
+On the reverse side is the organ from the Golden Hall of the Vienna Musikverein.

 You can buy Philharmonic coins directly from home here in the online store.
 With one click the current price is fixed for you.
-If you would like to buy Philharmonic coins in persona, feel free to stop by one of our branches in Vienna and let our experts advise you in detail about gold ducats, gold investment and other precious metals.
+If you would like to buy Philharmonic coins in persona, feel free to stop by one of our branches in Vienna and let our experts advise you in detail about Philharmonic coins, gold investment and gladly other precious metals as well.